top of page

 Teachers must be planned in everything they do, but this moment is what students need to see in order to push themselves even further.

-Wouldn’t I be setting them up for authentic literary response writing or text dependent analysis?
+🤔Wouldn’t they be set up for authentic literary response writing

 Until next time…